edgonzalesjr/SOC-Automation-Lab/README.md

 - TheHive.
 A versatile security incident response tool, simplifies the creation, management, and analysis of security incidents.
 - Shuffle.
 Automation for Security Orchestration Automation and Response.
 - VirusTotal.
 Analyzes suspicious files, hash, IP address for malware and malicious content using antivirus engines and website scanners.
+- Mimikatz.
+It extracts passwords stored in memory on Windows machine.
 - Email.
 Used to send notifications to analysts, prompting them to investigate incidents further.
 - Sysmon.
 Track and record system activity in the Windows event log.